 The majority of labor market outcomes of interest for this paper originate from Relação Anual de Informações Sociais (RAIS), the linked employer-employee dataset covering all formal jobs in Brazil.
-Firms submit annual information to the Ministry of Labor on all employees who were on the payroll in the previous year, including their monthly earnings in December, contracted hours, hiring and separation dates, age, gender, education, and race.24 Worker information is reported at the establishment level along with the CNPJ identifier, industry, and municipality of the workplace.
+Firms submit annual information to the Ministry of Labor on all employees who were on the payroll in the previous year, including their monthly earnings in December, contracted hours, hiring and separation dates, age, gender, education, and race.
+Worker information is reported at the establishment level along with the CNPJ identifier, industry, and municipality of the workplace.

 In order to determine CBA coverage of each establishment, I merge the scraped data from Sistema Mediador into RAIS.
 I restrict attention to CBAs negotiated by unions whose category of representation aligns with industries, rather than the few cases pertaining to professions, because the latter rarely cover most workers in an establishment.
-For firm-level agreements, I assign coverage to all establishments of a signing firm within the CBA's geographic coverage.
-For sectoral agreements, I assign coverage to all establishments whose industry match the worker category represented within the CBA's geographic coverage.25 Since it is not always the case that all establishments are members of the relevant employer association, this last approach over-represents sectoral coverage.
+For firmlevel agreements, I assign coverage to all establishments of a signing firm within the CBA's geographic coverage.
+For sectoral agreements, I assign coverage to all establishments whose industry match the worker category represented within the CBA's geographic coverage.
+Since it is rarely the case that all establishment of the industry are covered, this last approach significantly over-represents sectoral coverage.